tommyz7/erc1404-security-token/README.md

 * Open `RegulatorService` contract on etherscan and click `Read Contract` tab.
 * Find `messageForReason` function and paste error code (the number you copided) to `_reason` input.
 * Click query and read the reason.
+## Token burn
+#### Prepare for interaction
+* Open https://www.myetherwallet.com/#contracts and RegulatedTokenERC1404 on https://rinkeby.etherscan.io/address/0x5d407b51fda42843ffc2b989660a173a2a4b38be#code
+* Copy address and ABI to form and click `access`
+#### Run `burn` function
+* As `_value` put number of tokens you want to burn.
+Remember about 18 decinal points so if you want to burn 1 EVK, you need to put number `1000000000000000000` as `_value`